Danzig 4: Production

-Danzig 4 was recorded at Ocean Way and Sound City studio in California.
+Danzig 4 was recorded at Ocean Way and Sound City Studios in California.

 During the song writing process for the album, Glenn Danzig recorded his basic ideas onto a microcassette.
 The process continued with Glenn Danzig and John Christ working on guitar parts, before the next stage of Eerie Von and Chuck Biscuits working out their parts of the song arrangements.

 The band introduced different instruments and used a few industrial sounds in the background of some tracks.
 Christ explained "We wanted to introduce some new textures into the band, so we experimented with several older, exotic acoustic instruments, including a harmonium, a recorder and wind chimes."

 Christ also experimented with his guitar sound: "The big difference on this album in terms of my playing is how I use sound and texture.
 I experimented with several different types of stereo chorusing and pitch-shifting.
 For example, my tone on "Son of the Morning Star" constantly evolves throughout the song."

 Biscuits preferred the drum sound captured on Danzig 4 to the drum sound on his previous Danzig recordings: "I've had problems with the drum sounds on previous records.
 They've been too flat, too controlled.
 In the past, Rick [Rubin] has been into that dry, tight AC/DC sound.
 This one was looser, with more spaces, more noise."